“The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.”

 Nothing added up here.

-I know now part of them have been degraded,pilfered, stolen or lost.
+I knew then part of them had been degraded, pilfered, stolen or lost.

-The CEO now declares them to be mine alone and to be removed.
+The CEO now declared them to be mine alone and to be removed.

 Where was the code of honour here?